Understanding Disability Claims For Short-Term And Long-Term Needs

 About Short-Term Versus Long-Term Disability Benefits

-It may seem obvious, but to be clear, private and public disability insurance provided or offered by employers is not the same as workers’ compensation or Social Security Disability.
+Private and public disability insurance provided or offered by employers is not the same as workers’ compensation or Social Security Disability.
 If you are unable to continue working because of an injury, illness or chronic condition, you may tap into one or more of the following:

 - Paid time off, also known as sick leave, provided as a benefit by your employer